 doctors may offer hormone treatment:

-Boys might get a short course of treatment with
+Guys might get a short course of treatment with testosterone (usually a monthly

-(usually a monthly injection for 4–6 months) to get the changes of puberty
+injection for 4–6 months) to get the changes of puberty started.

 Girls might get low doses of estrogens for 4–6 months to start breast development.